-Engines: It will continue to offer the same set of 1.2-litre petrol and diesel engines as the second-gen Grand i10.
+Hyundai Grand i10 Nios Engines: It continues to offer the same set of 1.2-litre petrol and diesel engines as the second-gen Grand i10.
 What’s more, you even get an AMT (automated manual transmission) option with both engine options.
 Only the petrol engine has been updated to meet BS6 norms as of now.
 Hyundai also offers the Aura’s 1.0-litre turbo-petrol engine (100PS/172Nm) on the Grand i10 Nios.

-Exterior: The exterior of the Grand i10 Nios is notably identifiable by the latest version of the cascading grille design and the boomerang-styled LED DRLs.
-The rear end of the car is reworked as it gets a new set of tail lamps and a new rear bumper too.
+Hyundai Grand i10 Nios Exterior: The exterior of the Grand i10 Nios is identifiable by the latest version of the cascading grille design and the boomerang-styled LED DRLs.
+The rear end of the car has been reworked and it gets a new set of tail lamps and a new rear bumper too.
 It even flaunts Venue-like lettering under the Hyundai badge on the boot.
-It comes in six monotone colour options and two dual-tone options depending upon the variant.
+It comes in six monotone colours and two dual-tone options depending upon the variant.

-Interior: The car features an all-new dashboard layout which includes an 8-inch touchscreen infotainment unit which is integrated into the housing of the instrument cluster.
-The South Korean carmaker has now positioned the central air vents below the infotainment unit and into a rectangular design and has also redesigned the corner vents.
+Hyundai Grand i10 Nios Interior: The car features an all-new dashboard layout that includes an 8-inch touchscreen infotainment unit integrated into the housing of the instrument cluster.
+The South Korean carmaker has now positioned the central air vents below the infotainment unit and into a rectangular design.
+It has also redesigned the corner vents.

 Hyundai Grand i10 Nios price list (Variants)

 |Magna1197 cc, Manual, Petrol, 20.7 kmpl||Rs.5.89 Lakh*|

 |AMT Magna1197 cc, Automatic, Petrol, 20.7 kmpl||Rs.6.42 Lakh*|